-You can configure and view the selected bandwidth allocations for class A and class B traffic.
+You can configure and display the selected bandwidth allocations for class A and class B traffic.

-To configure view the Qav settings for interfaces:
+To configure and display the Qav settings for interfaces:

 - 1. Launch a web browser. - 2.
 In the address field of your web browser, enter the IP address of the switch.
-The login page displays. - 3.
-Click the Main UI Login button.
-The main UI login page displays in a new tab. - 4.
-Enter admin as the user name, enter your local device password, and click the Login button.